 As such, flexi-access drawdown became the preferred drawdown option, replacing capped and flexible drawdown options.

-What Is Pension Drawdown And How Does It Work?
+What Is Pension Drawdown and How Does It Work?

 29 August 2023 5 minute read